 So, now what you’ve been waiting for… the best cannabis for sleep.

 The Best Cannabis for Sleep

-Granddaddy Purple is on every list of the best medical marijuana for sleep.
+Granddaddy Purple is on every list of the best cannabis strain for sleep.
 It’s a tried-and-true THC dominant cannabis strain that has been on the scene for a while.
-It’s known for aiding sleep and has high levels of myrcene, which may glue you to your bed—not necessarily a bad thing.
+It’s known for aiding sleep and has high levels of myrcene, which may glue you to your bed-not necessarily a bad thing.